wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'started hunting wizards',
     'started speaking of people in the stars', 'mutated',
+    'started hiding from an invisible killer',
+    'started living in the clouds',
   ];

   gen_data['magicalmonster'] = [
     'a Blue Abishai on a divine mission to {blueabishaiquest}', '{abysmalclue} aberrations known as Abysmals',
     '{abyssalwretchclue} aberrations known as Abyssal Wretches',
+    'an Aerial Servant who {aerialservantwants}',
+    'Airwalkers who {airwalkerwants}',
       ];
 // - - - - - - - - - - E - N - C - H - A - N - T - E - D - - - - - - - - - - - - - - - - - - - - - - -